 - Display evidence of research skills for studies in modern historical sources for contemporary Christology. (postgraduate)

 Faculty: S. Curkpatrick

-(postgraduate) A foundational unit in Christian thought and history
+(postgraduate) A foundational unit in Field C (Christian Thought and History)

 Class Time: Three hours per week